dzen-dhall/dzen-dhall/README.md

 #### Absolute positioning

-With `pa` function, it is possible to specify absolute position of a bar, relative to the top-left edge of the screen.
+With `pa` function, it is possible to specify absolute position of a bar, relative to the top-left corner of the screen.

 `AbsolutePosition` is defined as: